Simple Calibration via Geodesic Kernels: Simulations

 \section{Simulations}

-We construct six types of binary class simulations: \begin{itemize} \item \textit{Gaussian XOR} is a two-class classification problem with equal class priors.
-Conditioned on being in class 0, a sample is drawn from a mixture of two Gaussians with means $\pm[0.5,-0.5]^\top$ and standard deviations of $0.25$.
-Conditioned on being in class 1, a sample is drawn from a mixture of two Gaussians with means $\pm[0.5,-0.5]^\top$ and standard deviations of $0.25$. \item \textit{Spiral} is a two-class classification problem with the following data distributions: let $K$ be the number of classes and $S \sim$ multinomial$(\frac{1}{K}\vec{1}_{K}, n)$.
+We construct six types of binary class simulations: \begin{itemize} \item \textit{Spiral} is a two-class classification problem with the following data distributions: let $K$ be the number of classes and $S \sim$ multinomial$(\frac{1}{K}\vec{1}_{K}, n)$.
 Conditioned on $S$, each feature vector is parameterized by two variables, the radius $ r $ and an angle $ \theta $.
 For each sample, $r$ is sampled uniformly in $[0, 1]$.
 Conditioned on a particular class, the angles are evenly spaced between $\frac{4\pi(k-1)t_{K}}{K}$ and $\frac{4\pi(k)t_{K}}{K}$, where $t_{K}$ controls the number of turns in the spiral.
 To inject noise along the spirals, we add Gaussian noise to the evenly spaced angles $\theta': \theta = \theta' + \mathcal{N}(0,0.09)$.
 The observed feature vector is then $(r \; \cos(\theta), r \; \sin(\theta))$. \item \textit{Circle} is a two-class classification problem with equal class priors.
 Conditioned on being in class 0, a sample is drawn from a circle centered at $(0,0)$ with a radius of $r = 0.75$.
 Conditioned on being in class 1, a sample is drawn from a circle centered at $(0,0)$ with a radius of $r = 1$, which is cut off by the region bounds.
-To inject noise along the circles, we add Gaussian noise to the circle radii $r': r = r' + \mathcal{N}(0,0.01)$. \item \textit{Sinewave} is a two-class classification problem based on sine waves.
-Conditioned on being in class 0, a sample is drawn from the distribution $y = \cos (\pi x)$.
-Conditioned on being in class 1, a sample is drawn from the distribution $y = \sin(\pi x)$.
-We inject Gaussian noise to the sine wave heights $y': y = y' + \mathcal{N}(0,0.01)$. \item \textit{Polynomial} is a two-class classification problem with the following data distributions: $y = x^a$.
-Conditioned on being in class 0, a sample is drawn from the distribution $y = x^1$.
-Conditioned on being in class 1, a sample is drawn from the distribution $y = x^3$.
-Gaussian noise is added to variables $y': y = y' + \mathcal{N}(0,0.01)$. \item \textit{Trunk} is a two-class classification problem with gradually increasing dimension and equal class priors.
+To inject noise along the circles, we add Gaussian noise to the circle radii $r': r = r' + \mathcal{N}(0,0.01)$.

+\item \textit{Trunk} is a two-class classification problem with gradually increasing dimension and equal class priors.
 The class conditional probabilities are Gaussian:

 where $\mu_1 = \mu, \mu_2 = -\mu$, $\mu$ is a $d$ dimensional vector whose $i$-th component is $(\frac{1}{i})^{1/2}$ and $I$ is $d$ dimensional identity matrix.